bitrise-io/devcenter/_articles/testing/device-testing-for-ios.md

 For iOS apps, Firebase Test Lab runs [XCTest](https://developer.apple.com/documentation/xctest) tests.
 Find the list of the available devices [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).

 {% include message_box.html type="note" title="Limitations" content="You might be limited by your overall build time.
 Also note that a single build can contain only one `iOS Device Testing` Step, performing one type of test.
 This is because Bitrise sends the build slug to Firebase Test Lab.
-Sending the same build slug results in a _"Build already exists"_ error. "%}
+Sending the same build slug results in a _"Build already exists"_ error." %}

 ## Enabling Device Testing